 The article provides a complete detail on the various types of taxes in India.
 It also states the advantages of VAT and the disadvantages of VAT.
 It also states the advantages of MODVAT and the disadvantages of MODVAT.
 It also states the merits and demerits of progressive tax system.
 It also states the ways of saving taxes by investment.

-Value-added tax Value added tax is a fiscal innovation of the early 1960's.
+Value added tax is a fiscal innovation of the early 1960's.
 VAT has come out to be an important place in the fiscal economy of a nation and all the countries of th world at a large.

 Value added is defined as the difference between the value of the output produced by the producer and the value of the intermediate goods purchased by the producer for producing that output.
 For example, if the manufacturer of a shirt purchase cloth worth Rs.10 crore to produce the clothes of Rs.15 crores, the value added by the producer is Rs.5 crore.

 Thus, VAT can be looked upon as a multi-stage tax levied on the value added at each stage as a proportion of the value added.
 The value added at each stage of production and distribution is taxed.